 Also, don’t be hesitant to share the smallest victories and achievements of your organisation.
 Show your audience how their support pushed you as an organisation to make a difference in society.
 Expressing gratitude towards your contributors will attract more support from both new and old audiences.

 Retaining the audience is one of the most difficult tasks.
 Your work does not end at collecting the people, you have to keep up with them.
 Analyse the content that is working for your audience and continue doing it.

 Also, you can tweak your content just a little once in a while to see how it performs.
 You can track this by preparing a small report on the performance of your posts every weak.
 The idea is just to keep an eye out and have some insight so that all your efforts do not get sunk.

 Keep it real

-People do not connect with a company or an organization, they connect with real humans.
+People do not connect with a company or an organisation, they connect with real humans.
 Keep your social media humanized.
-You can even pull off a little humor in your content as long as it is relevant to your cause.
+You can even pull off a little humour in your content as long as it is relevant to your cause.